Texiwill/aac-lib/vsm/README.md

     --dlg - download specific package by name or part of a name -d|--dryrun - dryrun, do not download
     -f|--force - force download of packages
-    --favorite - Download suite marked as favorite, works with -m/-mr option -e|--exit - reset and exit
+    --favorite - Download suite marked as favorite -e|--exit - reset and exit
     -h|--help - this help
-    -l|--latest - substitute latest for each package instead of listed Only really useful for latest distribution at moment Not as useful as it once was.
+    -l|--latest - substitute latest for each package instead of listed
+        Deprecated: Now the default, the argument does nothing any more.
+    -m|--myvmware - get missing suite and packages from My VMware.
+        Deprecated: Now the default, the argument does nothing any more.
-    -m|--myvmware - get missing suite and packages from My VMware -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color
+    -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color